MarsUniversity/ECE382/source/labs/lab3/index.md

 # Directions

 You will need to use the timer interrupt and the general purpose pin interrupt to decode a remote control.
-Be sure to pick one remote for the whole lab, as remote codes vary.
+Be sure to pick one remote for the whole lab, as remote codes vary between manufacturer.

 ## Milestones